Agustina-NBlanco/Agustina-Nblanco/README.md

 ## 👩‍💻 About Me✨

-I am a **Full Stack Developer** student at **Henry**, specializing in BackEnd Development, with experience in NestJS, PostgreSQL, MongoDB, Express JS, ReactJS, JavaScript, TypeScript, TypeORM, and Mongoose.✨
+I graduated from the Full Stack Developer program at Henry, specialized in BackEnd Development, with experience in NestJS, PostgreSQL, MongoDB, Express JS, ReactJS, JavaScript, TypeScript, TypeORM, and Mongoose.✨
 ---

 ## 🚀 Projects✨